wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
 ### Extract final fasta files and log files, and copy them to a separate directory
 1. In the shell script below, modify the path "./${mitobim_results}/iteration[DIGIT OF LAST ITERATION]/*_noIUPAC.fasta ./mitobim_final_contigs" by including a digit for "DIGIT OF LAST ITERATION".
-This digit found in the directory name of the last interation of MITObim that contains the final contig.
+This digit is found in the directory name of the last interation of MITObim that contains the final contig.

 2. Save the script as "copy_mitobim_results.sh" and run the shell script (sh copy_mitobim_results.sh) in the same directory as the [sample_mitobim] directories from the output of MITObim from step 2.
 Explanations of the script steps are given in the text of the script.